2020 World Series: Game 4

 In Game 4, Julio Urías started for Los Angeles and Ryan Yarbrough for Tampa Bay.
 For the second game in a row, Justin Turner hit a solo home run in the first inning.
 With that, he passed Duke Snider for most postseason home runs in franchise history and became the first player in MLB history to homer in the first inning of back-to-back World Series games.
 Corey Seager hit a solo home run in the third, for his eighth of the postseason, tying for the most all-time in a single postseason with Randy Arozarena, Barry Bonds, Carlos Beltrán, and Nelson Cruz.
 Yarbrough pitched 3 1/3 innings with two runs allowed on five hits and one walk.
 Arozarena hit another home run leading off the bottom of the fourth inning, for his ninth of the postseason and sole possession of the record.
 Muncy hit an RBI single off Fairbanks to score Seager in the fifth inning.
 Hunter Renfroe hit a solo homer in the bottom of the inning to return the lead to one run.
 Urías pitched 4 2/3 innings, allowing two runs on four hits and one walk with eight strikeouts.
 The Dodgers scored again in the sixth inning on an RBI single by Kiké Hernández against Diego Castillo.
 A three-run home run by Lowe, his third of the series, off Pedro Báez in the bottom of the inning gave the Rays their first lead of the game.
 Joc Pederson drove in two runs with a pinch hit single in the seventh inning off Nick Anderson to put the Dodgers back ahead.
 Kevin Kiermaier hit a solo homer in the bottom of the inning off Báez to tie the game.
 Seager, with his fourth hit of the game, drove in Chris Taylor on a single in the eighth against Anderson to put the Dodgers back up again.

 With two outs in the bottom of the ninth and down in the count 1–2, Brett Phillips singled off Kenley Jansen for his first career postseason hit.
 As Kiermaier scored to tie the game, Taylor misfielded the ball in center field.
 As Arozarena rounded third base, he fell and began to head back to third base after getting back on his feet.
-With Muncy cutting off the throw from the outfield, his relay throw to Will Smith went off of Smith's mitt, allowing Arozarena to dive in safely at home to give the Rays an 8–7 win and tie the series at two.
+With Muncy cutting off the throw from the outfield, his relay throw to Will Smith went off Smith's mitt, allowing Arozarena to dive in safely at home to give the Rays an 8–7 win and tie the series at two.
 It was the first World Series game to end on an error since Game 6 of the 1986 World Series and Jansen was credited with his record fourth blown save in World Series appearances.
 Phillips also became the first player since Kirk Gibson in the 1988 World Series to get a game-winning hit with two out in the bottom of the ninth inning.

-As of 2022, this is the last walk-off in the World Series.